chefdog/chefdog.com/_docs/keystone6-part2.md

 Open visual studio code, open een new terminal and get the postgres docker image: `docker pull postgres`.
 To run the image: `docker run --name some-name-postgres -p 5432:5432 -e POSTGRES_PASSWORD=yourPassWord -d postgres`

+### 1.B.1

+In order to setup the database for keystone, I have added a sql script that will be executed in the dockerfile

 ## 2. Configure keystone